vladthesav/MoldAI/README.md

 # MoldAI
-MoldAI is a computer vision app that classifies common strains of mold on surfaces and displays information about it.
+MoldAI is a computer vision web app that classifies common strains of mold on surfaces and displays information about it.

 To run this app you will need the following installed:
   - Flask